julzaza/wildwitchherbs/_posts/2026-01-21-flower-essences-for-emotional-healing.md

 One of the most well-known modern flower essence blends is the **Five Flower Remedy**, sometimes called emotional first aid for moments of crisis.

-Though systematized in the 20th century by Dr. Edward Bach, its logic mirrors far older folk instincts.
+In the early 20th century, physician Edward Bach systematized what became known as the Five Flower Remedy.
+But the logic behind it — using flowers for shock, grief, and emotional disturbance — is far older, rooted in European folk practice.

-### The Five Flowers and Their Emotional Roles
+## The Five Flowers and Their Roles

-**Rock Rose**
+Each flower addresses a specific trauma response observed repeatedly in people under distress.

+### Rock Rose (*Helianthemum nummularium*)
-For terror, panic, and acute fear — the kind that freezes the blood.
+For terror, panic, and freeze responses.

-**Impatiens**
+Used when fear overwhelms the nervous system.

+### Impatiens (*Impatiens glandulifera*)
-For agitation, inner tension, and nervous irritability.
+For agitation, inner tension, and emotional overload.

-**Cherry Plum**
+Supports those who feel internally frantic or rushed.

+### Cherry Plum (*Prunus cerasifera*)
-For fear of losing control, emotional overwhelm, or mental collapse.
+For fear of losing control.

-**Clematis**
+Traditionally used when emotions feel explosive or uncontainable.

+### Clematis (*Clematis vitalba*)
-For dissociation, faintness, and feeling disconnected from the body.
+For dissociation, faintness, and detachment.

-**Star of Bethlehem**
+Chosen when someone feels “not fully present.”

+### Star of Bethlehem (*Ornithogalum umbellatum*)
-For shock, grief, and trauma that lodges in the chest.
+For shock, grief, and emotional injury.

-Together, these flowers address the *moment after impact* — when the soul hasn’t fully returned.
+This flower anchors trauma so it can be processed rather than buried.

+Together, these create **emotional stabilization**, not suppression.

+---

+## How Flower Essences Are Made

+Traditional preparation follows a simple but specific process:

+- Fresh, undamaged flowers are picked at peak bloom
+- They are placed in a bowl of clean water
+- The bowl is left in direct sunlight for several hours
+- The water is then preserved (traditionally with alcohol)

+This creates what is called the mother essence, which is later diluted for use.

+In folk terms, this was never about extraction.

+It was about imprinting.

+The flower was not taken into the body.
+Its pattern was invited into the water.

 ---